-Standing somewhat nervously in front of Harry, Vernon and Petunia Dursley hurriedly told him that they would not be there for the entire summer, as Vernon had won his works summer lottery prize and they were spending it on a two month holiday to Australia.
+Standing somewhat nervously in front of Harry, Vernon and Petunia Dursley hurriedly told him that they would not be there for the entire summer as Vernon had won his works summer lottery prize and they were spending it on a two month holiday to Australia.
 Harry wasn't sure how true this was considering the empty state of the house, but didn't say a word.
 They also explained that they had received a letter from Professor Dumbledore saying that Harry must remain inside the house no matter what, however it did not say that the Dursleys' had to be there with him.
 As long as Harry had known the Dursleys they had never acted like this, nor had their rejection ever hurt as much as it did in that moment.

 'Are you leaving me here on my own all summer?
 What about food?
-If you're gone and I'm not allowed out of the house, how am I to get food?'
+If you're gone and I'm not allowed out of the house, how am I going to get food?'
 Harry asked, his head bowed, not wanting the hurt he was feeling to be seen by them.
 He was struggling to keep the tears at bay.
 After the last year at school, after Cedric, he had thought that he would have had some sort of support network to see him through the holidays.
 He didn't think that he was ever going to be abandoned.

 'Yes boy, you are to remain here all summer by yourself.
-Might teach you a bit of respect towards us having to fend for yourself for a summer.
+Might teach you a bit of respect towards us having to fend for yourself.
 You can magic yourself food… oh wait.
 How silly of me, I forgot you aren't able to use your abnormality outside of your freak school.'
 Vernon Dursley said, laughing as they left Harry to the empty house.